git-artes/gr-tempest/README.md

     volk_profile

 **FAQ**
+*Q*: When running the flowgraphs a dialog box with the text "PYTHON V.3.XX is not responding".
+What's wrong?
+*A*: It's a problem with the SDL Video and Ubuntu 24.04.
+Please see the solution using ffplay I suggest in this issue: https://github.com/git-artes/gr-tempest/issues/30#issuecomment-2647946242.

 *Q*: Cmake complains about unmet requirements.
 What's the problem?
 *A*: You should read the errors carefully (though we reckon they are sometimes mysterious).
 Most probably is a missing library.
 Candidates are Boost (in Ubuntu libboost-all-dev) or libcppunit (in Ubuntu libcppunit-dev).